jvcanavarro/CG/README.md

 ## Extra Work

-The `extra` folder contains the implementation of a 3D scene using the [Three.js](https://threejs.org/) library, also for javascript.
+The `extra` folder contains the implementation of a 3D scene using the [Three.js](https://threejs.org/) library, also for Javascript.
 This scene presents basic concepts of: rendering, shadow and lighting, import of ready models, textures and control of vision and movement.

 ### How to Run